jakob-bagterp/browserist/docs/settings/user-agent.md

 ## How to Set User Agent
 !!! note
     Few browsers allow you to set the `User-Agent` on the fly, but most allow you to set it at the start of a session.
-[See below](#supported-browsers) for details.
+See the [table of supported browsers](#supported-browsers) below for details.

 ### For a Session
 How to set the user agent in the beginning of a session: